Ammaryasser1998/Ammaryasser1998/README.md

 # Ammar's Quantitative Finance and Risk Management Portfolio

 Welcome to my portfolio!
-I graduated from MMU's Bachelor of sciences in Financial engineering with expertise in financial engineering, risk management, and Computer programming.
-This repository highlights my projects, technical skills, and experience in these areas, with a specific focus on Quantitative Risk, Data Science, AI/ML.
+I graduated with a Bachelor of Science in Financial Engineering from MMU, with expertise in financial engineering, risk management, and computer programming.
+This repository highlights my projects, technical skills, and experience in these areas, with a specific focus on Quantitative Risk, Data Science, and AI/ML.

 ---